 Not sure if Iceland should become your next travel destination?
 This unique country certainly deserves a spot on your bucket list, and in this post we've put together some of the most exciting experiences which can be part of your tour to Iceland!
-The so-called land of fire and ice welcomes everyone who is ready to see and respect the natural beauty and wild landscape of our Earth.
+The so-called land of fire and ice welcomes everyone who is ready to see and respect the natural beauty and wild landscape of our Earth, below you can learn more about the best places to visit in Iceland.

 Discover volcanoes, thundering waterfalls and steaming geothermal areas.
 The list to fall in love with this country, especially its capital Reykjavik, could go on and on, but for now, we have prepared top 10, based on our destination specialists' opinion and travelers’ reviews.